makeabilitylab/physcomp/communication/p5js-serial-io.md

 Finally, the last piece is to output shape type and shape size via web serial.
 To limit needless serial writes, we'll track the last shape type and size and only send out new data when these values have changed.

-First, let's add a serial write function called `serialWriteShapeData(shapeType, shapeSize)`, which takes in a shape type and shape size and outputs them over web serial.
+First, let's add a serial write function called `serialWriteShapeData(shapeType, shapeSize)`, which takes in a shape type and shape size and outputs them over web serial as text-encoded data.

 {% highlight JavaScript %}
 async function serialWriteShapeData(shapeType, shapeSize) {